tlaplus/tlapm/README.md

 1. Installation
 ---------------

-For installation instructions, see the file INSTALL in this directory.
+For installation instructions, see the file `INSTALL` in this directory.

 2. Use
 ------

-Some user documentation is in the form of HTML files in the directory doc/web.
-Start with doc/web/index.html.
+Some user documentation is in the form of HTML files in the directory `doc/web`.
+Start with `doc/web/index.html`.